oracle/weblogic-kubernetes-operator/documentation/site/content/introduction/platforms/environments.md

 #### OpenShift

 OpenShift can be a cloud platform or can be deployed on premises.

-- Operator v4.0.5 is certified for use on:
-  - OpenShift Container Platform 4.11.30 with Kubernetes 1.24+, RedHat OpenShift Mesh 2.3.2, and Istio 1.14.5.
-  - OpenShift Container Platform 4.12.2 with Kubernetes 1.25+, RedHat OpenShift Mesh 2.3.2, and Istio 1.14.5.
-- Operator v4.2.16 is certified for use on:
-  - OpenShift Container Platform 4.17.2 with Kubernetes v1.30.5+, RedHat OpenShift Mesh v3.0.1, and Istio 1.24.4.
+The WebLogic Kubernetes Operator is supported on any version of OpenShift where the underlying Kubernetes version is supported.

 To accommodate OpenShift security requirements:
 - For security requirements to run WebLogic Server in OpenShift, see the [OpenShift]({{% relref "/security/openshift.md" %}}) documentation.